Wall Street closes mixed, S&P 500 ends off record high

 "Broadly, the continued evolution of COVID-19, the Delta variant over the recent weeks and months kind of re-rating of the growth outlook" has the market coming to terms with what it means for the reflation trade, and what it means to the bond market, Mayfield said.

-Still, tech and tech-adjacent stocks such as Netflix Inc and Facebook Inc, which tend to perform better when interest rates are lower, outperformed the broader market.
+Still, tech and tech-adjacent stocks such as Netflix Inc (NFLX.O) and Facebook Inc (FB.O), which tend to perform better when interest rates are lower, outperformed the broader market.

 Focus now turns to the Labor Department's monthly jobs report on Friday.

-In earnings-related moves, BorgWarner Inc fell even as it beat profit expectations on strong consumer demand for new vehicles, while Kraft Heinz Co tumbled after warning of margin pressure from higher prices of ingredients.
+In earnings-related moves, BorgWarner Inc (BWA.N) fell even as it beat profit expectations on strong consumer demand for new vehicles, while Kraft Heinz Co (KHC.O) tumbled after warning of margin pressure from higher prices of ingredients. read more

-Robinhood Markets Inc jumped 50.4% as interest from star fund manager Cathie Wood and small-time traders set up the stock for a fourth session of gains after its underwhelming market debut last week.
+Robinhood Markets Inc (HOOD.O) jumped 50.4% as interest from star fund manager Cathie Wood and small-time traders set up the stock for a fourth session of gains after its underwhelming market debut last week. read more

 Volume on U.S. exchanges was 9.78 billion shares, compared with the 9.71 billion average for the full session over the last 20 trading days.